frank1010111/pywaterflood/README.md

 `pywaterflood` uses Rust for computation and python as the high level interface.
 Luckily, [maturin](https://www.maturin.rs/) is a very convenient tool for working with mixed Python-Rust projects.

+## License

+This software library is released under a BSD 2-Clause License.

+## Acknowledgments

+Capacitance resistance modeling would not have caught on without the persistence of two professors: Larry Lake and Jerry Jensen.
+Both of these gentlemen generously helped answer questions in the development of this library.
+Research funding for this project came from the Department of Energy grant "Optimizing Sweep based on Geochemical and Reservoir Characterization of the Residual Oil Zone of Hess Seminole Unit" (PI: Ian Duncan) and the State of Texas Advanced Resource Recovery program (PI: William Ambrose).
+Further development is supported by Penn State faculty promotion funds and volunteer time.